-On November 2, 2015, Isa Saharkhiz was arrested for “insulting the Supreme Leader” and “propaganda against the regime”.
-A post on Saharkhiz’s Facebook page, which is run by his family, reported his detention and shared a photo of the search warrant for his home.
+On November 2nd 2015, Isa Saharkhiz was arrested for “insulting the Supreme Leader” and “propaganda against the regime.”
+A post on Saharkhiz’s Facebook page, which was run by his family while he was incarcerated, reported his detention and shared a photo of the search warrant for his home.

-In an interview with Journalism Is Not A Crime, Saharkhiz's son, Mehdi Saharkhiz, who is based in New Jersey, USA, spoke about the sudden arrest of his father, who despite his critical health condition has vowed to go on hunger strike – and how his detention might be a part of a larger crackdown on journalists and activists before next year’s parliamentary elections in Iran.
+In an interview with Journalism Is Not A Crime, Saharkhiz's son, Mehdi Saharkhiz, who is based in New Jersey, USA, spoke about the sudden arrest of his father, who despite his critical health condition vowed to go on hunger strike.
+He also expressed his view that the 2015 arrest was part of a larger crackdown on journalists and activists before the 2016 parliamentary elections in Iran.

 Besides Isa Saharkhiz, at least three other journalists were arrested in early November 2015 and allegedly accused of being members of an “infiltration network” colluding with hostile Western governments.

-Saharkhiz, who suffers from severe kidney problems and heart disease, has been on several hunger hunger strikes since his arrest, protesting against prison conditions and the fact that there has been no progress on his case.
-According to his family he has lost 20 kilos.
-On February 19, Saharkhiz was transferred to solitary confinement without explanation.
+Saharkhiz, who suffers from severe kidney problems and heart disease, went on several hunger strikes after his arrest in 2015, protesting against prison conditions and the fact that there had been no progress on his case.
+According to his family, he lost 20 kilograms in weight between late 2015 and early 2016 while in prison.
+On February 19th 2016, Saharkhiz was transferred to solitary confinement without explanation.

 “They kept me in solitary confinement and I was not sent to court for about two years.
 Because I was arrested in northern Iran, they sent me to the Noor county court in Mazandaran.
 The judge did not know anything about my case so he set a bail of 20 million tomans (about $7,600).
 During my detention I had not been given any furloughs so there was no reason to increase the bail until I was released.
 After serving my three-year sentence — two years for insulting the Supreme Leader and one year for propaganda against the regime — I remained in jail.
 Instead of releasing me, prosecutors reopened 10-year-old cases against the newspaper Akhbar-e Eghtesad and the magazine Aftab, for which I worked.
 The cases were supposed to have expired by then, but a new two-year sentence was issued.
-The defense attorney objected that the two similar charges — I was charged with propaganda against the regimeagain—do not merit two sentences.
+The defense attorney objected that the two similar charges — I was charged with propaganda against the regime again— did not merit two sentences.
 The sentence was reduced to a year and a half, but the implementation of the sentence was delayed for two months until October 6, 2013.
 In effect, I was released from the prison’s infirmary after a delay of three and a half months, taking into account the furloughs to which I was entitled.”